 - In 2017 we added texting as another source of quick communication for committees and or the entire REALTOR® membership.
 These texts are very short, usually no more than one sentence and are sent as quick reminders about meetings, classes or events.

 - Due to the large number of square miles that the Central West Tennessee Association of REALTORS® covers, we utilize Zoom Video Conferencing for committee meetings and one on one communication with members.
 This has been one of the single most important changes we’ve made here at CWTAR which allows committee members that live outside the Jackson area to attend meeting without having to travel for hours to reach the Association office.

 - Our WestTNHomeSearch.com website is a premiere website that agents can login to access all of the systems they need to conduct their real estate business.

 - The West TN Home Search magazine is our means of communication to the public.
 We own and operate a full catalog of homes that is published monthly with over 10,000 copies distributed in 11 counties in 360+ drop off locations.

-- NAR Placemaking Grant – Starting in 2018, the Central West Tennessee Association of REALTORS® will be asking the National Association of REALTORS® (NAR) to give money to a local Jackson project where CWTAR will furnish the labor through volunteers and NAR the funds to buy the necessary items needed toc complete the project.
+- NAR Placemaking Grant – Starting in 2018, the Central West Tennessee Association of REALTORS® began asking the National Association of REALTORS® (NAR) to give money to a local Jackson project where CWTAR will furnish the labor through volunteers and NAR the funds to buy the necessary items needed to complete the project.
 This could be turning a vacant lot into a park, or adding exterior lights to a walking area.
 These projects are simple and usually can be completed over a weekend.